smurthys/smurthys.github.io/engagement.md

 I strongly recommend that the **head of the host department** (typically Computer Science or Information Science) or **someone in institutional leadership** be the sole contact person for all communication with me.
-Regardless, the contact person should be someone with the position and influence within the institution to coordinate, plan, and execute the engagement.
+The contact person should have the position and influence within the institution to coordinate, plan, and execute the engagement.
 They will also need sufficient knowledge of the academic portion of the engagement.
-For example, they should be familiar with academic schemes and syllabi if organizing a guest lecture to students.
+For example, they should be familiar with academic catalog/scheme and syllabi if organizing a guest lecture or workshop.

-I recommend the engagement have **institutional support** because it adds "gravity" to the engagement which in turn boosts audience participation (both students and faculty).
-While I am happy to engage any audience, appropriate organization and participation are factors in my own satisfaction from the engagement.
+I recommend the engagement have **institutional support** because it adds "gravity" to the engagement, which in turn boosts participation.
+While I am happy to engage any audience, appropriate organization, advertisement, and participation are key factors in my own satisfaction from the engagement.
 They are also a way to recognize and reciprocate my effort.

 I appreciate professional communication with the host, including them carefully reading my messages, promptly replying to messages, and appraising me early of any issues with planning or executing the